greenvale/cryptography/README.md

 # Cryptography

-This repository contains my implementations of cryptology-related algorithms and useful functions.
+This repository contains my implementations of cryptography-related algorithms and useful functions.

 The hashing functions I've implemented are:
 * ___SHA1___